 - The ideas and foundations of labor law

 - The collective rights: The right to organize, the right to collective bargaining, the right to strike, as well as various aspects of the Nordic and Norwegian system of collective bargaining

-- The right to non-discrimination and central aspects of EU non-discrimination law, The right to dismissal protection and EU-legislation regarding the rights and protection in the event of transfer of undertakings
+- EU-legislation regarding the rights and protection in the event of transfer of undertakings

 - Wage formation and compensating wage differentials

 - The role of trade unions

 After completing the course the candidates shall be able to: